Emotion Trumps Technique

 Nikon D750, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 12800, ƒ/5.6, 1/20

 Those who capture emotion by accident will struggle to do it again.
-However, there are those photographers are in touch with their feelings.
+However, there are those photographers who are in touch with their feelings.
 They can constantly deliver great photos because they are emotionally aware of themselves and their surroundings.

 Nikon D750, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 100, ƒ/4.5, 1/500